Grozdic93/Daily-planer/README.md

 FOR TRAINERS------>

-1. please use "npm init" to unpack bootstrap and popper
+1. please use "npm install" to unpack bootstrap and popper

 2. to start, click on "GET STARTED" button,